macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 ### Storing data to CSV files

 If you have a CSV file, you can open it in Excel.
 You can also fairly easily transfer it into a table in a MySQL database.
-Sometimes writing your data to a plain-text file is good enough, but often it will be much better to write to a CSV.
+Sometimes writing **your scraped data** to a plain-text file is good enough, but often it will be much better to write it to a CSV.

 Mitchell's [scrapeCsv.py](https://github.com/REMitchell/python-scraping/blob/master/chapter5/3-scrapeCsv.py) file shows you how to scrape from a Wikipedia table and write its contents into a CSV.

-Here's some code I used in a project:
+Here's some of the code I used in a [project](https://github.com/macloo/web-scraper-steps) to scrape information about U.S. soccer players.
+It creates a Python CSV object, which is used to write strings into a properly formatted CSV file:

 ```python
 import csv